Loading

 Overview

-The APS hosts this activity with the Positive Psychology Interest Group (PPIG).
+The APS hosts this webinar with the Positive Psychology Interest Group (PPIG).

 The session will further situate wellbeing within a broader systems context, highlighting its relationship to other key psychological constructs and the influence of environmental, social, and professional factors.
 Through this lens, psychologists will be better equipped to engage with wellbeing in a more nuanced, informed, and contextually responsive way in their work.